smcarley/fullstack-template/memory/build_guidelines.md

 ### Build and Test Command Guide (Robust, Monorepo-Aware)

 These commands are designed for pnpm workspaces with `apps/*` and `packages/*`.
 They resolve paths from any working directory by using repository-root discovery and explicit `--filter` flags.
+Use pnpm over npm if there are any commands that need to be run not listed.

 ## Assumptions
 - Node.js LTS installed; pnpm installed globally